KTM X-Bow: X-Bow GT

 The X-Bow GT is a slightly more refined version of the X-Bow.
 The car contains a windscreen and side windows for the driver and passenger.
 The car has the same power output as the standard model and uses a 6-speed manual.
 The weight is slightly heavier at 847 kg due to the addition of the windscreen and windows, resulting in a slightly slower 0-60 mph time of 4.1 seconds, as well as a different weight distribution ratio of 38:62.
 The ride height is 10 mm higher.
 The car's aerodynamics have also been decreased.
 The X-Bow GT provides luggage with 50 litres of capacity, and its center console has been changed to accommodate climate control, windscreen wiper adjustment, and a windscreen washer and heating system.

 X-Bow GTX

-The X-Bow GTX is a longer wheelbase track-only race car version released in 2020, manufactured in collaboration with Reiter Engineering.
+The X-Bow GTX is a longer wheelbase track-only race car version released in October 2020, manufactured in collaboration with Reiter Engineering.
 Aesthetically, the design is very different to the standard X-Bow.
 The car uses a different engine to the standard X-Bow, making use of a 2.5-litre Audi TFSI 20-valve I5 engine sourced from the Audi RS3.
-The 6-speed Holinger sequential transmission and carbon fibre monocoque are retained.
+The 6-speed Holinger sequential transmission and carbon fiber monocoque are retained.
 The inline-5 engine receives a number of upgrades for racing, including upgrades to the engine management system, injection valves, waste gate, intake, and exhaust.
 The fuse box comes from Reiter's subsidiary company Sareni United.
 It also comes with fully electric power steering.